FlyingDomotic/Railway-turntable/README.md

    - RS485 TX signal is connected to D6
    - Optional rotation LED optocoupler (or relay) is connected to D2
    - Optional MP3 module (one line) is connected on D3
-   - Optional DCC decoder is connected on D1
+   - Optional DCC decoder is connected on RX
 3. Compile and load code into ESP.
 4. Load data folder into ESP flash.
 5. Start ESP and connect to Wifi SSID "PontTournant_XXXXXX" (where XXXXXX represent ESP chip ID)